yodakohl/CHIMERA/README.md

 4. Open <http://localhost:8000> in your browser.
 You can either upload a single satellite image or use the automatic area scan form to request imagery for a latitude/longitude bounding box.
-The app downloads tiles from the free NASA Earth imagery API, analyzes each tile, and stores the results so you can revisit previous detections.
+The app downloads tiles from NASA's Global Imagery Browse Services (GIBS), analyzes each tile, and stores the results so you can revisit previous detections.
+Each scan is limited to 50 GIBS requests to prevent accidental overload of the service.

-   The application defaults to the public `DEMO_KEY`, which is limited to roughly 30 requests per hour and a maximum of two imagery tiles per scan.
-Add your own NASA API key via the form for higher throughput or larger areas.

 Uploaded imagery is stored under `data/uploads`, and analysis metadata is tracked in the `data/satellite_scans.db` SQLite database.